Sources: Home of Arkansas judge raided by FBI

 In 2018, the Arkansas Judicial Discipline and Disability Commission admonished the Holly Grove-Clarendon Division judge in connection to a case where he was accused of talking with people involved in cases pending in court.

-A spokesperson for the FBI Little Rock confirms federal agents were conducting an ‘authorized law enforcement operation’ at two different locations.
+A spokesperson for the FBI Little Rock confirmed Wednesday federal agents were conducting an ‘authorized law enforcement operation’ at two different locations.
 The spokeswoman was unable to confirm if the operation was related to Judge Carruth.

 This is a developing story, stay with KARK 4 News on-air and online for updates.